csjamesdu/SpringMVC-Spring-Hibernate/README.md

 User List Functions:
-  1.Basic CRUD operations
+  1. Basic CRUD operations
-  2.Throwing Exception in the middle of a batch insert to observe the function of declarative transaction configuration.
+  2. Throwing Exception in the middle of a batch insert to observe the function of declarative transaction configuration.